inf380p/fall2021/_posts/intjnotinfp/2020-12-02-reflection-post-intjnotinfp.md

 ---
 layout: post
 author: intjnotinfp
-title: " intjnotinfp's Course Reflection Post
+title: " intjnotinfp's Course Reflection Post"
 ---
 In reflecting on the course, I’m realizing how difficult this semester has been and how different it looked than I expected when I got here.
 Here are some summaries of milestones and things I discovered along the way.